sdgluck/is-node/README.md

 # Is Node?
-Detecs if the current process is a node application or not.
+Detects if the current process is a node application or not.

 ## Install
 `$ npm install is-node`